Rampant Codes (October 2024)

 How to Redeem Codes in Rampant

-Redeeming Rampant codes is a piece of cake if you follow our instructions below closely:
+Redeeming Rampant codes is a piece of cake if you follow our instructions below:

 - Launch Rampant on Roblox and complete the tutorial.